lamesensei/sticky-note/README.md

 ## Instructions

-To begin initialize the app by the following yarn commands.
+To begin, initialize the app with the following yarn commands.

-(replace yarn with npm if use npm)
+(replace yarn with npm if you prefer)

 ```
 yarn install